maidsafe/rfcs/proposed/MPID Messaging.md

         }
     }

-    // revoming message or header on request:
+    // removing message or header on request:
     //     1, remove_message: delete request from recipient B to sender's MpidManagers(A)
     //     2, remove_header: delete request from recipient B to MpidManagers(B)
     pub fn handle_delete(from, to, name) {